WikibaseSolutions/mediawiki-template-parser/README.md

 # wikibase-solutions/mediawiki-template-processor

-Provides a parser for MediaWiki articles to extract top-level template calls.
+Provides a parser for MediaWiki articles to extract template calls.

 ## Installation